 Water supply line installed between the rodwell and summer camp.

 Old rodwell modules moved to the berms, perhaps for retrograde.

 A4 and B4, the final 2 wings of the new elevated station, are successfully enclosed.

 At left, the last steel was erected on wing B4 on 19 January, this completes the steel erection for the new elevated station.
 Wing B4 includes the gym and exercise areas; wing A4 (just to the right of the crane boom) was enclosed earlier in January.
 A4 contains 66 more summer berthing (and winter beer and soda storage :) rooms.

 ...as conditional occupancy is granted (30 January) for wings B1 and B2.

-Last USAF C-141 Starlifter flight to McMurdo (4 February) (the Air Force was retiring these, to be supplanted by the C-17's.
-I flew to McMurdo on the same aircraft a week earlier).
+Last USAF C-141 Starlifter flight to McMurdo (4 February).
+The Air Force was retiring these aircraft; they were being supplanted by the C-17's.
+I had flown to McMurdo on the same aircraft a week earlier (Christchurch Press article).

 Construction continued at a fast pace after station closing...as well as the next phase of demolition (2/21) as the bar is closed.

 Three days before this picture was taken I was sharing a couple of cold ones here...the last of many since 1976.
 The old galley/bar structure is the first of the main station buildings to disappear (well, since BIT bit the dust in 1996-97).
 This is one of several structures (along with the dome itself) to be carefully dismantled for future display by the Seabee Museum folks...by the way, this bar was originally constructed by Eric Merriam with help from his fellow 1987 w/o team.